Schroder European Climate Transition Fund

 Objectives:

-The fund aims to provide capital growth in excess of the FTSE World Series Europe ex UK (Gross Total Return) Index (after fees have been deducted) over a three- to five-year period by investing in equity and equity related securities of European companies, excluding the UK, which meet the investment manager's sustainability criteria.
+The fund aims to provide capital growth in excess of the FTSE World Series Europe ex UK (Gross Total Return) Index (after fees have been deducted) over a three to five year period by investing in equities of European companies, excluding the UK, which have the potential to achieve net zero greenhouse gas (“GHG”) emissions by 2050.
+Such companies support decarbonisation and therefore contribute to the goal of limiting global warming to no more than 1.5˚C above pre-industrial levels.

 Sustainable, Responsible